 Ek Potlee Ret Ki, is neither a run-of-the-mill NGO, nor a registered unit of any kind.
-It was envisioned, and today functions purely as a people’s collective.
-It is supported and strengthened through collective participation and contribution.
-Apart from a few members who contribute as full-time karyakartas, the collective receives a great amount of solidarity and participation from a vide range of friends who believe in, and align with Ek Potlee’s ideology and methods.
+It was envisioned, and today functions as a people’s collective that finds its strength in collective participation, co-creation and operation.
+Apart from a few members who contribute as full-time karyakartas, the collective receives a great amount of solidarity and participation from a vide range of friends in the grassroots who believe in, and align with Ek Potlee’s principals and methods.

-Paras Banjara, an activist from Rajasthan with over a decade of experience working on rights based issues.
+Paras Banjara, an activist from Rajasthan with 14 years experience working on rights based issues.
 Hailing from a Banjara (nomadic community) family, he was among the first to graduate from his entire community.
-Driven by first-hand experiences of having been raised in a community that, even today, faces social stigma and economic depravity, Paras is passionate about creating an equal and just society
+Driven by his own lived experiences of having been raised in a community that continues to face social stigma and economic depravity, Paras is passionate about creating an equal and just society

 From the beautiful hills of Uttarakhand, Shiv Nayal is a Child Rights and Culture Activist with over 30 years of experience in using creative mediums such as theatre for education and child development.
 Beginning his career with Social Work and Research Centre (now Barefoot College) in Tilonia, Rajasthan, Shiv went on to contribute to several organisations and movements across states.
 As part of Antakshari Foundation in Rajasthan he has run several centres for destitute and vulnerable children, working on rights, education, de-addiction, and skilling.